Gajrela Recipe / Carrot Kheer - Yummy Traditional Page Not Found - Yummy Traditional

 boil-the-milk

-Coarsely chop almonds and pistachio
+Coarsely chop almonds and pistachios.

 coarsely-chop-the-dry-fruits